sophiecchen/personal-website/thoughts/security-and-dfir-resources.md

 ## DFIR Courses and Labs

-Once you have a basic understanding of cybersecurity, I recommend using labs to get hands-on experience.
+Once you have a basic understanding of cybersecurity, I recommend looking into a subfield that you find interesting.
+I personally am interested in DFIR, and these courses and labs are helpful for getting hands-on experience.

 * [Digital Forensics Lab](https://github.com/frankwxu/digital-forensics-lab) teaches users the fundamentals of digital forensics through labs and case studies.
 * [Hexordia](https://learn.hexordia.com/) teaches multiple courses on digital forensics, with a focus on mobile forensics.